ibericode/boxzilla-wp/readme.txt

 Boxzilla is a *lightweight* plugin for adding flexible call-to-actions to your WordPress site.
 Boxes can slide or fade in at any point and can contain whatever content you like.

-> This is the successor of the old [Scroll Triggered Boxes](https://wordpress.org/plugins/scroll-triggered-boxes/) plugin.

 #### Some of Boxzilla's features

 - Boxes can contain _any_ content you like.